MachineCode0/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - a script that adds execute permission on the hello file to all users.
 - a script that adds no permission to the owner, group but all permissions to other users of the file hello.
 - a script that sets all permissions for owner, read and execute for group and write and execute for other users.
+- a script that sets the mode of the file hello the same as olleh’s mode.